YorkUITInnovation/moodle-local_absence_request/student_user_guide_en.md

 1. **Automatic Notifications**:
     - You will receive an email confirmation of your submission
-    - An eClass alert will be generated in your notifications area (bell icon in the top right corner)
+    - An eClass alert will be generated in your notifications area (Alert icon in the top right corner)
     - All course directors for courses you are enrolled in during the specified absence period will be automatically notified of your report

 2. **Course Accommodations**: